 Treatment Team participation including Eating Issues Network, Survivor Care Team (Sexualized Violence), Gender Affirming Care Team: Generally 2 hours monthly; case consultation with CAPS and Student Life Divisional Colleagues (University Health Service, Sexual Assault Prevention and Awareness Center, etc). (optional)

 Staff Meetings: Two hours weekly with full-time interns and permanent staff; includes administrative issues and staff development.

 The Big Ten Counseling Center Conference: Post-MSW fellows are encouraged to participate in this annual winter conference.
 Participation is generally funded by CAPS.

-Supervision: Post-MSWs will have the opportunity to provide individual clinical supervision as well as supervise intern group co-facilitators, depending on interest, agency need and staff resources during the second year of the fellowship.
+Provision of Supervision: Post-MSWs will have the opportunity to provide individual clinical supervision as well as supervise intern group co-facilitators, depending on interest, agency need and staff resources during the second year of the fellowship.